Tanzania profile - Timeline

 1961 - Tanganyika becomes independent with Julius Nyerere as prime minister.

-1962 - Tanganyika becomes a republic with Nyerere as president.
+1962 - Tanganyika becomes a republic with Mr Nyerere as president.

 1963 - Zanzibar becomes independent.

-1964 - Sultanate of Zanzibar overthrown by Afro-Shirazi Party in a violent, left-wing revolution; Tanganyika and Zanzibar merge to become Tanzania, with Nyerere as president and the head of the Zanzibar government and leader of the Afro-Shirazi Party, Abeid Amani Karume, as vice-president.
+1964 - Sultanate of Zanzibar overthrown by Afro-Shirazi Party in a violent, left-wing revolution; Tanganyika and Zanzibar merge to become Tanzania with Mr Nyerere as president and Afro-Shirazi leader Abeid Amani Karume as vice-president.

-1967 - Nyerere issues the Arusha Declaration, which calls for egalitarianism, socialism and self-reliance.
+1967 - Mr Nyerere issues the Arusha Declaration, which launches drive for socialist economic self-reliance.

-1977 - The Tanganyika African National Union and Zanzibar's Afro-Shirazi Party merge to become the Party of the Revolution, which is proclaimed as the only legal party.
+1977 - The Tanganyika African National Union and Zanzibar's Afro-Shirazi Party merge to become the Party of the Revolution, which is proclaimed to be the only legal party.

 1978 - Ugandans temporarily occupy a piece of Tanzanian territory.

-1985 - Nyerere retires and is replaced by the president of Zanzibar, Ali Mwinyi.
+1985 - Mr Nyerere retires and is replaced by the president of Zanzibar, Ali Mwinyi.

 1992 - Constitution amended to allow multi-party politics.